 - Session 3 - Bilingualism in Infancy and Toddlerhood: Behaviors, Strengths, and Pathways

 Presented by Ryan W. Pontier, Ph.D., bilingual consultant, teacher educator, researcher, coach, trainer, keynote speaker, and advocate for bilingualism and bilingual education

-Overview: This presentation focuses on bilingualism in infancy and toddlerhood providing a broad understanding of what bilingualism is and various ways to support young children’s bilingual development.
-Participants will learn to analyze children’s speech, identify and explain the benefits of raising bilingual children, and recognize different traditional pathways to raising bilingual children.
-This event is intended for a wide audience, including, but not limited to, early childhood education practitioners and supervisors, mental health professionals, early learning administrators, and community leaders.
+Overview: This presentation focused on bilingualism in infancy and toddlerhood providing a broad understanding of what bilingualism is and various ways to support young children’s bilingual development.
+Participants learned to analyze children’s speech, identify and explain the benefits of raising bilingual children, and recognized different traditional pathways to raising bilingual children.
+This event was intended for a wide audience, including, but not limited to, early childhood education practitioners and supervisors, mental health professionals, early learning administrators, and community leaders.

 - Session 5 - Early Infant Feeding Practices

 - Session 7 - Early Infant Mental Health

 About ZERO TO THREE Virtual Events

 FREE for ZERO TO THREE members, our virtual events are developed and presented by our expert staff and affiliates.
 After each event, non-member registrants will receive a link to a recording that will be available for 30 days.
 ZERO TO THREE members may view recordings of all of our previous virtual events, free of charge.

 Not yet a member of ZERO TO THREE?
 Learn about all of the benefits available to you as a ZERO TO THREE Member.